Los Angeles Religion Discrimination Lawyer

 • If an employee complains about religious discrimination or supports a coworker’s complaint, the employer or coworkers might retaliate by excluding the employee from meetings, giving them less desirable assignments, creating a hostile work environment, or firing them.
 The employee may want to speak with an attorney or file a complaint with a state or federal entity.

-Empowering Action Against Religious Discrimination
+Empowering Action Against Religious Discrimination in Los Angeles

 Next, the employee can report the issue to their supervisor or human resources department, following the company’s procedure for raising such concerns.
 If there’s no appropriate remedial action taken by the employer, it might be time for the employee to consult with a legal professional.